yellow-pluie/testgit/readme.txt

 6
-creating a new branch is quick and simple. add merge git is a free software.
+creating a new branch is quick and simple. add merge git is a free software!